Current Travel Restriction Guidelines and Processes

 In order to increase a travel card’s limit, the following must happen:

-- If travel is booked through Concur or Anthony Travel, the T card will be temporarily available to support the trip information.
+- If travel is booked through Concur or the University's travel agency, the T card will be temporarily available to support the trip information.

 - If travel is booked outside of Concur, the traveler, or their delegate, should request a temporary card increase using the online form.